Olympia Entertainment: Fox Theatre

 2211 Woodward Ave, Detroit, MI 48201, USA

-Detroit's theatre district is said to be the second-largest in America's after New York City, and the historic Fox Theater is the nucleus of the district.
-Although the surrounding area exudes a cosmopolitan cool left over from the days of variety entertainment and there's no shortage of watering holes and clubs, it's this 5,000-seat theatre where you'll get the best glimpse of Detroit's past glory.
-Even if you're not coming for one of the frequent shows, take a minute to take in the interior and exterior of the U.S.'s largest surviving 1920's performing arts house.
+Detroit's Show Goes OnDetroit's theater district is said to be the second-largest in the United States after New York City's, and the historic Fox Theatre is the nucleus of the district.
+Although the surrounding area exudes a cosmopolitan cool left over from the days of variety entertainment, and there's no shortage of watering holes and clubs, it's this 5,000-seat theater where you'll get the best glimpse of Detroit's past glory.
+Even if you're not coming for one of the frequent shows, take a minute to appreciate the interior and exterior of the U.S.'s largest surviving 1920's performing arts house.